Ergodic Formalism for topological Attractors and historic behavior: Topological Baire ergodicity

 Let $P=\bigcup_{n\ge0}f^{-n}(\bigcup_{j\ge0}f^j(f^m(A)\cap B_r(p)))$ and $Q=\bigcup_{n\ge0}f^{-n}(\bigcup_{j\ge0}f^j(f^m(A)\setminus B_r(p)))$.
 As $P$ and $Q$ are $f$-invariant fat sets and $P\cap Q=\emptyset$, we conclude that $f$ is not topologically ergodic. \end{proof}

-As a consequence of Proposition~\ref{Propositionjghjk4} above, even an irrational rotation on the circle cannot be topologically ergodic.
-Therefore, we weaken the definition of ergodicity by considering only Baire invariant sets.
+As a consequence of Proposition~\ref{Propositionjghjk4}, even an irrational rotation on the circle cannot be topologically ergodic.
+Therefore, we weaken the definition of ergodicity by considering only measurable invariant sets having the Baire property.